AkshDesai04/SummerInternship2024_D23IT159/README.md

 - Day 4: Advanced Git Commands
   - Learned advanced git commands like rebasing, merging, and resolving conflicts.
   - Practiced by collaborating on a small team project.

+  -
+### 7th June 2024
+- Day 5: Finalizing Basic Projects
+  - Reviewed and finalized the basic HTML, CSS, and JavaScript projects.
+  - Prepared for the next week's major projects.